artanzand/GAN_fake_houses/README.md

 # Generative Adversarial Network
 GAN implementation for Realtor.com Images by Artan Zandian & Ramiro Mejia

+## Objective

 This project aims to implement a Generative Adversarial Networks (GANs) model to create synthetic thumbnail images of the exterior of houses that mimic real training images.

 GANs modelling is a difficult task since it is computational expensive, it requires GPU-accelerated frameworks to be trained.
 Also GANs require tipically thousands of training images to produce a high-quality model.
+In this project [Pytorch](https://pytorch.org/) deep learning framework that we will use to train the models and the calculations will be performed using GPU.

+The following images show the the model outputs synthetic images of houses through epochs:

-# Real images
+## Real images

 <p align="center">
   <img src="https://github.com/artanzand/GAN/blob/main/examples/train_sample.JPG" />
 </p>

-# outputs through epochs
+## Outputs through epochs

 <p align="center">
   <img src="https://github.com/artanzand/GAN/blob/main/examples/evolution.gif" />